-- (iii) Transfer to the MLitt Although the work presented was not suitable for transfer to DPhil status, nonetheless, the assessors felt it was strong enough for the lower award which is a less demanding and shorter timescale research degree. - (iv) Reject the application The assessors cannot recommend transfer to either DPhil status or the lower award.
+- (iv) Transfer to the MLitt Although the work presented was not suitable for transfer to DPhil status, nonetheless, the assessors felt it was strong enough for the lower award which is a less demanding and shorter timescale research degree. - (v) Reject the application The assessors cannot recommend transfer to either DPhil status or the lower award.

-At the first attempt at transfer only options (i)-(iii) should normally be chosen.
-At the second attempt, options (i), (iii) or (iv) should be considered.
+At the first attempt at transfer only options (i)-(iv) should normally be chosen.
+At the second attempt, options (i), (ii), (iv) or (v) should be considered.
 (Only in exceptional circumstances may a third attempt at transfer be made, and this would require the support of the Graduate Studies Committee and approval by the University's Education Committee).